Jadu Heart: Wanderflower, Ezras Garden, and Melt Away (2016–2019)

-The duo were known for their conceptual storytelling through their characters (Jeffery as Dina and Headford as Faro) and their "theatrical" masks seen donned during the live performances and press runs of their first two records.
+The duo were known for their conceptual storytelling through their characters (Jeffrey as Dina and Headford as Faro) and their "theatrical" masks seen donned during the live performances and press runs of their first two records.

-In 2016 they released 2 EPs; Wanderflower and Ezras Garden.
-These EPs were later combined and released as an A + B side compilation vinyl.
-The Vinyl edition also included a poster that depicted an alternate universe the band had created.
+In 2016, they released two EPs; Wanderflower and Ezras Garden.
+These EPs were later combined and released as an A + B-side compilation vinyl.
+The vinyl edition also included a poster that depicted an alternate universe the band had created.

-In 2019 the band released their Debut album Melt Away.
+In 2019, they released their debut album, Melt Away.

 Hyper Romance, Derealised (2019–2023)

-In 2019, the band relocated to Bristol and built a studio in a basement adjacent to a church.
-Their subsequent album, Hyper Romance drew inspiration from local Gothic architecture, a passion for folk horror films, and the band's growing interest in Pagan rituals.
+In 2019, the duo relocated to Bristol and built a studio in a basement adjacent to a church.
+Their subsequent album, Hyper Romance drew inspiration from local gothic architecture, a passion for folk horror films, and the band's growing interest in Pagan rituals.
 This imagery permeates the album's music videos and sleeve design, reflecting the band's artistic direction.
-It is also evident in the band's stylistic shift towards a guitar-driven sound, influenced by Grunge, Shoegaze, and Psychedelic folk music.
+It is also evident in the band's stylistic shift towards a guitar-driven sound, influenced by grunge, shoegaze, and psychedelic folk music.

-Coinciding with the release of Hyper Romance, the band abandoned their masks and alter egos.
-This shift in style was accompanied by the album's opening track, Another Life, which alludes to this transformation.
+Coinciding with the release of Hyper Romance, the duo abandoned their masks and alter egos.
+This shift in style was accompanied by the album's opening track "Another Life", which alludes to this transformation.
 Notably, the track was released a week after the band posted the first picture of their unmasked faces online.

-They released their 3rd album Derealised in 2023.
+They released their third album Derealised in 2023, followed by their fourth album POST HEAVEN in 2025.